How to Dye Easter Eggs with Rice (No-Mess Rice Shake Easter Eggs)

 • Pour ½ cup of uncooked rice into a sandwich bag.

-• Pour 10-20 drops of liquid food colouring into the bag of rice, along with up to ⅛ teaspoon of white vinegar (optional).
-Seal the bag and shake the rice around the spread out the food colouring more evenly.
+• Pour 10-20 drops of liquid food coloring into the bag of rice, along with up to ⅛ teaspoon of white vinegar (optional).
+Seal the bag and shake the rice around the spread out the food coloring more evenly.

-• Place an egg in the bag, seal it up again and gently shake the bag around until the egg is fully covered with food colouring.
+• Place an egg in the bag, seal it up again and gently shake the bag around until the egg is fully covered with food coloring.

-• Unseal the bag, carefully remove the egg (wearing gloves if desired to prevent the food colouring from staining skin) and place it on a plate to dry.
+• Unseal the bag, carefully remove the egg (wearing gloves if desired to prevent the food coloring from staining skin) and place it on a plate to dry.

-• Repeat the previous steps with as many colours and eggs as you wish.
-If reusing the same bag of rice to dye multiple eggs, add a few more drops of colouring in between eggs to keep the colour vibrant.
+• Repeat the previous steps with as many colors and eggs as you wish.
+If reusing the same bag of rice to dye multiple eggs, add a few more drops of coloring in between eggs to keep the color vibrant.

 Notes